 So far, we don’t confirm the movement whether Hyundai will manufacture FC buses in China or not.
-Currently, it seems that Hyundai decides to focus on the Chinese FC heavy-duty trucks market more, because that market has greater potential, due to the government policy support policies, large market size, and the urgent demand of replacing the traditional gas/diesel trucks with NEVs.
+Currently, it seems that Hyundai decides to focus on the Chinese FC heavy-duty trucks market more, because that market has greater potential (see also our report 【2021 Hydrogen and Fuel Cell Industry in China】and blog article 【Key insights on Hydrogen Fuel Cell Heavy Trucking in China 】., due to the government policy support policies, large market size, and the urgent demand of replacing the traditional gas/diesel trucks with NEVs.
 Additionally, Hyundai has advanced metal stack technologies, which suit the high-rated power application scenarios of FC heavy-duty trucks better.

 Hyundai has already manufactured and sold trucks in China for many years, so they have more experience with commercial vehicle R&D compared to Toyota.
 However, they previously failed in customer acquisition due to the low brand awareness and wrong marketing strategies.
 To better marketize their FCEVs, they looked for local distributors to better leverage the high-quality over price.
 They particularly focus on end-users with their own hydrogen resources, which will help smoothly run the demonstration projects.